 The official definitions of square dance calls are maintained by Callerlab, the international association of square dance callers.
 Reading the definitions is not a substitute for learning by actually doing the calls, but they can be very helpful if you want to review what you have learned or if you have a question about the precise meaning of a call.

 The definitions are available in PDF files suitable for printing:

 Also available are simple lists of the calls.
 You may find it helpful to print these out to use as a checklist, or as a place to take notes on questions that you may want to ask the caller or experienced dancers.
-(If you are taking a Plus class, you will want to print out both the Mainstream list and the Plus list.)
+(If you are taking a Plus class, you will want to print out all three of these lists.)